 Vogel-Johnson Agar is a selective and differential medium used for the early detection of Staphylococcus aureus by identifying the coagulase-positive and mannitol-fermenting strains.
-The medium is excellent for the detection of staphylococci carriers as well as studies of sanitary concern.

 S. aureus reduce the potassium tellurite to the metal tellurium and result in the growth of black colonies.
 The fermentation of mannitol is indicated by the yellow zones around the black colonies and changes the red color of the medium to yellow.
 Tryptone provides nitrogen, vitamins, minerals and amino acids essential for growth.
 Yeast extract is a source of vitamins, particularly of the B-group.
 Mannitol is the fermentable carbohydrate providing carbon and energy potassium tellurite, lithium chloride and the high glycine concentration inhibit most microorganisms other than staphylococci.
 Phenol red is the pH indicator.
 Dipotassium phosphate is a buffer.
 Bacteriological agar is the solidifying agent.